 But remember: What you learn here should just be a guideline to help you formulate your Facebook ads strategy.
 What works for your competitors, won’t automatically work for you.

-Use your leanings to generate some ideas and experiments that you can put into action to figure out what works best for your business.
+Use your learnings to generate some ideas and experiments that you can put into action to figure out what works best for your business.
 This is true when it comes to Facebook advertising for larger businesses and Facebook for small businesses.
 And don't forget to subscribe to the newsletter for the exciting posts!